Here you can find common application settings. To open the application settings, go to the Workflow tab / Settings.

 Minimal process duration Set a minimal duration after which RealityCapture will execute the notification task.
 This value is in seconds.
 For practical reasons, this value should be greater than 60.

-Create "post-op.bat" file that contains commands to write the process result into a file named with current date and time:
+Create "post-op.bat" file that contains commands to write the process result into a file named with the current date and time:

 %date:~-4,4% are the last four characters of the current date (the year).